-After the water is used for whatever purpose, laundry, bathing, or flushing, it is then called wastewater and it passes through one lift station and several pump stations.
-It then travels nine miles in a force main to the Northglenn Wastewater Treatment Plant in Weld County, where it is treated before being discharged into Big Dry Creek or Bull Canal for agricultural irrigation.
+Water used for whatever purpose, laundry, bathing, or flushing is called wastewater.
+Depending on where you live in Northglenn, your wastewater can travel up to 11 miles, flowing through a series of pipes and lift stations before entering the force main, ultimately reach the Wastewater Treatment Plant.
+Upon arrival, wastewater is treated before being discharged into Big Dry Creek or Bull Canal for agricultural irrigation.
 Our city’s water starts in the mountains, is treated and made ready for your use, then treated again before returning to the earth, a long journey.

-If you experience a sewer backup, you may call 303.451.1289 or report it online.
+Experiencing a sewer backup, call 303.451.1289 or report it online.
 The city will check the main sewer line running through the street in front of your house to make sure it's flowing freely.
-The sewer pipe from your house to where it taps into the main line is called the service lateral, and is the responsibility of the homeowner.
+The sewer pipe from your house to where it taps into the main line is called a "service lateral."
+Maintenance and repair of your service lateral is the responsibility of the homeowner.

 Sewer Main Break

-If you experience problems with slow drains or sewer backups, a resident may hire a plumber to send a camera into your sewer service line to determine exactly where the problem is and what might be causing it.
-The homeowner is responsible for the service lateral line, which runs from your home to where it taps into the city's main line.
-A recorded video tape of your line provided by a plumber will confirm whether or not extensive repairs are needed.
+Experiencing problems with slow drains or sewer backups?
+You may consider hiring a plumber to send a camera into your sewer service line to determine exactly where the problem is and what might be causing it.
+The homeowner is responsible for their service lateral line, running from your home to its tap into the city's main line.

 Fats, Oil and Grease (FOG)

-Cooking grease can cause big problems for your sanitary sewer system!
-Pour grease, oil and fats into a container, let it solidify and throw it away, don’t pour it down the drain.
-It may be liquid when you pour it, but it will harden and cling to the walls of your pipes eventually clogging your sewer system.
-That is an expensive and unpleasant problem to have.
+Over time, improper disposable of cooking grease causes big problems for your sanitary sewer system.
+Pour grease, oil and fats into a container, let it solidify and throw it away.
+Don’t pour it down the drain!
+Grease may be liquid when dumped into the sink, but it will harden and cling to the walls of your pipes eventually clogging your sewer system resulting in very expensive repairs.

 Don't Flush Trouble